Bienvenido Lumbera: Nationalist awakening

 It was while writing his dissertation at the Indiana University Bloomington that Lumbera took an interest in the American Civil Rights movement, which he credits for beginning his awakening as a Filipino nationalist.

 Coming back to the Philippines after earning his PhD, Lumbera returned to teaching at the Ateneo at period when the campus was going through social change.

 He became a key figure in the Filipinization movement, both within the campus and in the broader academic community of Manila.
 He was soon elected chairperson of an organization of progressive writers, Panitikan para sa Kaunlaran ng Sambayanan (PAKSA, lit.
 Literature for the People’s Development).

 Martial law imprisonment

 When Ferdinand Marcos declared Martial Law in September 1972, Lumbera knew that he was likely to be among the many academics and writers who were on Marcos' priority arrest lists.
 So he immediately went into hiding.

 In January 1974, Lumbera had come to believe that he was relatively safe from Marcos' arrests of academics and writers, but a wave of sudden arrests led him to suddenly be concerned.
 He went out to warn fellow PAKSA member Ricky Lee at his house on España Boulevard, only to find Marcos' forces already there.
 He ran away but was eventually caught on the corner of Banawe Street.

-Cynthia Nograles, his former student at the Ateneo de Manila University, wrote to Gen. Fidel Ramos for his release, which pushed through in December 1974.
+Cynthia Nograles, his former student at the Ateneo de Manila University, wrote to General Fidel Ramos for his release, which pushed through in December 1974.
 Lumbera married Cynthia a few months later.